jikkuatwork/jikkuatwork.github.io/about.md

 Though, Mr. Lincoln's time split seems to be bit too much.
 I tend to relate to the quote.
 Fine tuned tools perform much better, putting us in flow longer.

+I [tweet](https://twitter.com/jikkujose) quite often and I am planning to take up blogging.
+Lets see how this goes.